immanuelfodor/kube-karp/README.md

 ## How does Kube Karp compare to other tools?

-Kube Karp's unique feature is that it can load balance the Kube API Server without external tools which other LB solutions can not do at the time of writing.
+Kube Karp's unique feature is that it can load balance the Kube API Server without external tools which most other LB solutions can not do at the time of writing.
 It does not provide `LoadBalancer` resources for exposed services, it only manages a floating virtual IP accross nodes in the same subnet, so you can always reference the cluster with the same IP address.
-(See the following open issues for the _circular dependency problem_ in [Porter #125](https://github.com/kubesphere/porter/issues/125), [MetalLB #168](https://github.com/metallb/metallb/issues/168) and [Kube-vip #76](https://github.com/plunder-app/kube-vip/issues/76) repositories.)
+It does one thing and and tries to do it well as an "install and forget" solution.
+(See the following open issues for the _circular dependency problem_ in [Porter #125](https://github.com/kubesphere/porter/issues/125), [MetalLB #168](https://github.com/metallb/metallb/issues/168) repositories about why they can't load balance the kube API server.)

 You could also use Keepalived with HAProxy as mentioned in the official [k8s HA docs](https://github.com/kubernetes/kubeadm/blob/master/docs/ha-considerations.md) but you would also need to manually edit things on the nodes and then do the `kubeadm init` bootstrapping afterwards, which is not feasible if you already have a running cluster and you have even set it up with another cluster bootstrapping method (e.g., RKE).

-The main motivation behind this project was to create an in-cluster solution without separate configs on each node and keep the Unix-philosophy of achieving only one thing with the tool.
+The main motivation behind this project is to create an in-cluster solution without separate configs on each node and keep the Unix-philosophy of achieving only one thing with the tool.
 If you still need `LoadBalancer` resources in your cluster, go for the previously mentioned tools, I think these can co-exist besides Kube Karp but this scenario is untested.

 ## Disclaimer

-I do not take responsibility for anything regarding the use or misuse of the contents of this repository.
-Please use it on your own risk.
+**I do not take responsibility for anything regarding the use or misuse of the contents of this repository.
+Please use it on your own risk.**

+- It seems that `kube-vip` has implemented a similar functionality to Kube Karp in the meantime based on my issue at [kube-vip #76](https://github.com/plunder-app/kube-vip/issues/76).
+You can check it out if you're already using it to provide a `LoadBalancer` resource or you plan to have one besides kube API server HA.
+If you're using or will be using MetalLB or Porter, or you just need the floating virtual IP, Kube Karp to the rescue! :)

 ## Contact